 Get your swimming and surf conditions for the North Shore from the Hawai’i Beach Safety website.

 (low surf, from ~April through October): In summer, you’ll have the chance to jump in the water yourself.
-Shark’s Cove offers good snorkeling and diving, and Haleiwa is a nice Waikiki-alternative for surf lessons.
+Snorkeling at Shark’s Cove is excellent, and so is diving, and Haleiwa is a nice Waikiki-alternative for surf lessons.
 If you’ve never seen a sea turtle, it’s a safe bet you’ll find them at Laniakea Beach at some point.

 Definitely check out the big name beaches above, but don’t forget to explore more.
 There are other great, beautiful beaches that attract less fanfare, like Mokuleia leading out to Kaʻena Point.